schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

 example reports.)

-SchemaCrawler linters can be configured (both severity, and thresholds) using an [XML configuration file.](schemacrawler-linter-configs.xml) You can provide a system property, `schemacrawer.linter_configs.file`, pointing to the path of the SchemaCrawler linter XML configuration file.
-On the command-line, you can use `-Dschemacrawer.linter_configs.file=[path]`.
+SchemaCrawler linters can be configured (both severity, and thresholds) using an [XML configuration file.](schemacrawler-linter-configs.xml) You can run SchemaCrawler lint with an additional command-line option, for example, `-linterconfigs=[path to linter XML configuration file]`, pointing to the path of the SchemaCrawler linter XML configuration file.

 ## Lint Checks